 LE GENTIL DE LA GALAISSIÈRE, Guillaume-Joseph-Hyacinthe-Jean-Baptiste.
 Coutances 12.9.1725 — Paris 22.10.1792.
 French Astronomer and Traveller, in India 1768–71.
-Instead of the planned carrer in church became and astronomer.
-Left for India in 1760 in order to observe the transit of Venus in 1761, but missed the occasion because of war.
+Instead of the planned career in church, but turned to astronomy.
+Left for India in 1760 in order to observe the transit of Venus in 1761, but missed the occasion because of delay caused by the Franco-British war.
 Instead, he decided to wait for the 1769 transit, first in Madagascar.
 Arrived at Pondichery in 1768 he collected material on Hindu astronomy, which he presented to A.I.B.L. in 1773.
 During his long absence, when even his letters went wrong, he had been declared dead.
 His wife had remarried and his estate taken by inheritors, even his place in Academy had been filled.
 Long lawsuit was needed, finally it was decided through the intervention of the king.

 Publications: Voyage dans les mers de l’Inde, fait par ordre du Roi, à l’occasion du passage de Vénus, sur le disque du Soleil, le 6 juin 1761 & le 3 du même mois 1769.
 1–2.
 Paris 1779–81.